prof-rossetti/nyu-info-2335-201706/notes/software/testing.md

 #### Test-driven Development (TDD)

 Sometimes software developers write tests after completing the development process.
 In other cases, developers write tests before and during the development process.
-This latter approach is called **test-driven development (TDD)**.
+This latter approach is called **Test-driven Development (TDD)**.
 When following TDD, tests become a bridge between definitions of desired functionality (i.e. "the app should do xyz") and explicit checks for that functionality.

-Your professor prefers to practice TDD and a related approach of **document-driven development** whereby the software development process follows the testing process which in-turn follows from the process of writing the software's documentation (most likely in a `README.md` file).
+Your professor prefers to practice TDD and a related approach of **Document-driven Development** whereby the software development process follows the testing process which in-turn follows from the process of writing the software's documentation (most likely in a `README.md` file).

+The test-driven development process is closely related with the refactoring process.
+When performing the two processes in conjunction with each other, as a best practice developers follow the approach of "Red Light, Green Light, Refactor".
+This refers to a process of first writing a failing test, then writing functional code to make the test pass, then refactoring the functional code and re-running tests to make sure they are still passing.

 ### Continuous Integration